linnforsman/DSND-Capstone-Project/README.md

 - `mini_sparkify_event_data.json`: subset of user activity data.

 ## Results
+The results are communicated and presented in this [blog post](https://linnforsman.medium.com/predicting-music-streaming-service-churn-with-pyspark-78825dfa491c).

+Note that the scores are reasonable, but not perfect.
+The model is not perfect, but it is able to identify users who are most likely to churn.
+One limitation is that I was not able to run the model for the entire dataset due to my AWS tier.

 ## Licensing, Authors Acknowledgements
 Thanks to [Udacity](https://www.udacity.com/) for providing the course material and giving a challenging project.